19hours/sg-statutes/Acts/Planning Act.md

 any combination of office, shopping and residential flat uses.

+[30/2003 wef 28/10/2003]

 ## LEGISLATIVE HISTORY

 Planning Act

 (CHAPTER 232)

 This Legislative History is provided for the convenience of users of the Planning Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|